asikist/word.tagging/README.md

 More info regarding the master thesis and the NLP Group of AUEB can be found: http://nlp.cs.aueb.gr/

+An addition to the word tagging project is a tokenizer implemented with song tokenization in mind.

 ## Prerequisites
  1. Unix or Windows Computer and admin rights to it
  2. Java 8+